nehemiaobati/appbackup/README.md

 Once all cleanup is complete, the bot transitions back to `STATE_IDLE`, ready for the next trade.

+### Error Handling and Resilient Recovery Flow

+The bot now features a centralized and intelligent error recovery system, significantly enhancing its resilience to transient issues like temporary API or network failures.
+All critical Binance API interactions, such as placing and canceling orders, are routed through a single, robust wrapper method: `makeRequestWithRetry()`.
+This method intelligently classifies API errors into three categories, dictating the bot's response:

+*   **Benign Failures:** These are errors that, paradoxically, indicate a successful outcome from the bot's perspective (e.g., attempting to cancel an order that has already been filled or canceled by the exchange).
+The bot logs these events as warnings and continues its normal operation without interruption, as the desired state has been achieved.

+*   **Temporary Failures:** This category includes transient issues such as network timeouts, Binance API rate limits, or temporary exchange server errors.
+For these recoverable errors, the bot automatically retries the failed API action up to 3 times with an exponential backoff delay.
+This finite retry loop is crucial for maintaining operational continuity, preventing minor, temporary glitches from escalating into unnecessary high-level state changes or bot halts.

+*   **Fatal Failures:** These represent unrecoverable errors that indicate a fundamental problem, such as invalid API keys, incorrect account permissions, or malformed request parameters.
+Upon encountering a fatal error, the bot immediately ceases operation, logs the critical failure, and escalates to a high-alert safety state.
+This ensures that the bot does not continue operating under compromised or invalid conditions.

+This centralized approach to error handling improves the overall stability, predictability, and robustness of the trading system, allowing it to gracefully navigate common network and API instabilities without requiring manual intervention for minor issues.

 ### Dynamic AI Operating Modes

 The bot's AI operates in one of four distinct modes, which dictate its autonomy and how it interacts with the trading logic.
 These modes are determined by the `quantity_determination_method` and `allow_ai_to_update_strategy` settings in the bot's configuration (stored in the `bot_configurations` table).